meuleman/epilogos-web/README.md

 The test datasets can take between 10-20 minutes to download.

+If you have custom datasets specified in the `local` property of the `manifest.json` file, use `npm run higlass-manage-ingest-local` to download and ingest them into the HiGlass server.
+An example of this is provided in the file `manifest.coreAndLocal.json`.

-Once this is done, install packages for the development website:
+Once the server is installed and datasets are ingested, install packages for the epilogos-web frontend application:

 ```
 npm install
 ```

-Then start the development website:
+Then start the website running on a development port:

 ```
 npm run start
 ```

-This launches the frontend at [http://localhost:3000](http://localhost:3000), with any overrides for local settings from ingesting core assets to the local HiGlass service.
+This launches the frontend at [http://localhost:3000](http://localhost:3000), with any overrides for settings related to ingested core assets, as well as data specified in the `local` property of the manifest.

 #### Core assets

 The core assets include files for epilogos and chromatin state matrix tracks rendered in the browser, for sets such as Roadmap, Boix et al., Gorkin et al., and IHEC.

-The `scripts/higlass_manage_ingest_core.py` Python script contains an `allowed_datasets` object that can be used to pull a local copy of a subset of the core epilogos asset set.
-Or the entirety of sets can be pulled.
+The `scripts/higlass_manage_ingest_core.py` Python script contains an `allowed_datasets` object that can be used for testing, to pull a local copy of a subset of the core epilogos asset set.

+Alternatively, the entirety of sets can be pulled.
 For testing purposes, the `allowed_datasets` object is currently defined with a small subset of Roadmap tracks.
 To pull in the entirety of core datasets (if you have sufficient disk space), comment out `allowed_datasets` in this script and rerun the `npm run higlass-manage-ingest-core` target.
+Downloading all datasets will increase storage and download time requirements.

 #### Ongoing